 After identifying and estimating all the costs, add them all up to calculate a break-even point.
 The break-even point is the amount of value that must come from the created Bitcoins, which exceeds the cost of creating them.
 It is possible to lose money mining Bitcoins if the creation cost is more than their value.
 Doing the due diligence necessary to collect the correct figures and then carefully calculating the expenses, helps to avoid this problem.

 The mining of Bitcoins will cease when there are 21 million Bitcoins.
-As of June 2020, there are about 2.5 million Bitcoins left to produce for the mining rewards.
-Each day, there are about 900 new Bitcoins produced.
-If the daily rate stays at 900 per day, about seven and three-quarters years are necessary to complete all the mining of Bitcoins.
 After mining all the Bitcoins ends, the miners will have to rely only on transaction fees as their revenues from Bitcoin processing activities.

 There is still plenty of time left to mine Bitcoins; however, for the greatest chance of profitability for a longer period, it is important to get started right away.